Picture of grapes.

 Limitations of the coupon:

-• The coupon can only be spent at approved farm stands, roadside stands, farm markets and growers.
-The vendor will usually have a sign indicating they accept Project FRESH/Senior Project FRESH coupons.
+• Coupons can only be spent at approved farm stands, roadside stands, farm markets and growers.
+The vendor will usually have a sign indicating they accept Senior Project FRESH coupons.
 The agency distributing the coupons will have an idea where you can spend the coupons in your home county.

 • There are purchasing limitations:

-• Purchase is restricted to Michigan-grown produce, or produce that is grown in states bordering Michigan.
-The the farmer or vendor may sell produce from other states, however, SPF coupons has this purchasing restriction.
+• Purchase is restricted to Michigan-grown produce or produce that is grown in states bordering Michigan.
+The farmer or vendor may sell produce from other states, however, SPF coupons have this purchasing restriction.

-• No processed fruits and vegetables can be purchased with the coupon, like jellies, jams, pickles, canned produce, etc.
+• No processed fruits and vegetables can be purchased with the coupon, such as jellies, jams, pickles, canned produce, etc.

 • You cannot receive change after spending the coupon; it is best to supplement the coupon with cash.
-For example: Produce is $5.50, your choices are:
+For example: If your total purchase of approved items is $ 5.50, your choices are:

 • Spend one coupon at $5, plus 50 cents cash, or